 I think you’ll find other people will be more envious of your lifestyle the moment Monday morning comes around and they’re dragging themselves to work when they would rather not.
 I bet that you’ll be the first person they think of when they go back after their Xmas holidays and you’re still enjoying the summer weather.
 I think you’ll find you’ll attract more people asking you for advice on how to achieve an early retirement for themselves than you would those who disrespect your freedom.

 You see, there are the lovers and the haters for early retirement.

-This week I wanted to raise the point that there are many different flavours of early retirement and there are as many ways to achieve one as there are individuals pursuing it.
+This week I wanted to raise the point that there are many different flavors of early retirement and there are as many ways to achieve one as there are individuals pursuing it.

-So go on… have a good look around the internet, find a trend that suits where you are today and ignore what the haters might be saying.
+So go on… have a good look around the internet, find a trend that suits where you are today and ignores what the haters might be saying.

 Remember to get there…you have to be different.